 - Our business and operations have experienced rapid growth, and if we do not appropriately manage future growth, if any, or are unable to improve our systems, processes and controls, our business, financial condition, results of operations, and prospects will be adversely affected. - Our recent growth may not be indicative of our future growth, and we may not be able to sustain our revenue growth rate in the future.
 Our growth also makes it difficult to evaluate our future prospects and may increase the risk that we will not be successful. - We have a history of losses, anticipate increases in our operating expenses in the future, and may not achieve or sustain profitability on a consistent basis.
 If we cannot achieve and sustain profitability, our business, financial condition, and operating results may be adversely affected. - We face intense competition and could lose market share to our competitors, which would adversely affect our business, operating results, and financial condition. - The market for our services is new and unproven and may not grow, which would adversely affect our future results and the trading price of our Class A common stock. - Our business depends on our customers purchasing and renewing subscriptions and purchasing additional subscriptions and services from us.
-Any decline in our customer renewals and expansions could harm our future operating results. - Transparency is one of our core values.
-While we will continue to prioritize transparency, we must also promote "responsible" transparency as transparency can have unintended negative consequences. - We have a publicly available company Handbook that may not be up to date or accurate which at times may result in negative third-party scrutiny or be used in ways that adversely affects our business.
+Any decline in our customer renewals and expansions could harm our future operating results.

-- · Security and privacy breaches may hurt our business. - Customers may choose to stay on our open-source or free SaaS product offering instead of converting into a paying customer. - Our operating results may fluctuate significantly, which could make our future results difficult to predict and could adversely affect the trading price of our Class A common stock. - We have a limited operating history which makes it difficult to evaluate our current business and future prospects and may increase the risks associated with your investment. - We have experienced rapid growth in recent periods.
-If we fail to manage our growth effectively, we may be unable to execute our business plan, maintain high levels of service or adequately address competitive challenges. - We may not be able to respond to rapid technological changes with new solutions, which could have a material adverse effect on our operating results. - We do not have an adequate history with our subscription or pricing models to accurately predict the long-term rate of customer subscription renewals or adoption, or the impact these renewals and adoption will have on our revenues or operating results. - We contract with our team members in various ways, including hiring directly, through professional employer organizations, or PEOs, and as independent contractors.
+- Transparency is one of our core values.
+While we will continue to prioritize transparency, we must also promote "responsible" transparency as transparency can have unintended negative consequences. - We have a publicly available company Handbook that may not be up to date or accurate which at times may result in negative thirdparty scrutiny or be used in ways that adversely affects our business. - Security and privacy breaches may hurt our business. - Customers may choose to stay on our free self-managed or SaaS product offerings instead of converting into a paying customer. - Our operating results may fluctuate significantly, which could make our future results difficult to predict and could adversely affect the trading price of our Class A common stock. - We have a limited operating history which makes it difficult to evaluate our current business and future prospects and may increase the risks associated with your investment. - We have experienced rapid growth in recent periods.
+If we fail to manage our growth effectively, we may be unable to execute our business plan, maintain high levels of service or adequately address competitive challenges. - We may not be able to respond to rapid technological changes with new solutions, which could have a material adverse effect on our operating results. - We do not have an adequate history with our subscription or pricing models to accurately predict the long-term rate of customer subscription renewals or adoption, or the impact these renewals and adoption will have on our revenues or operating results. - We rely on our management team and other key team members and will need additional personnel to grow our business, and the loss of one or more key team members or our inability to hire, integrate, train and retain qualified personnel, could harm our business. - We contract with our team members in various ways, including hiring directly, through professional employer organizations, or PEOs, and as independent contractors.
 As a result of these methods of engagement, we face certain challenges and risks that can affect our business, operating results, and financial condition.